Kindergarten – Grade 12

 Linden Christian School offers a wide variety of enrichment activities within the classroom as directed by teachers in the Middle Years program.
 Enrichment opportunities work hand in hand with the academic curriculum and foster skill development, team building, commitment, responsibility, follow through, and character development.

 Outside of the classroom, a variety of clubs encourage students to explore new interests and grow their abilities.
-Middle Years students can become part of board game clubs, prayer groups, craft clubs, intramural sports, and running clubs.
+Middle Years students can become part of board game clubs, prayer groups, craft clubs, intramural sports, running clubs and more.

 Linden Christian School provides the opportunity for parents, teachers and students to work toward a common goal: to love and serve God.
 The high school years allow students to explore their gifts and abilities, establish lifelong friendships and grow in what it means to be a fully devoted Christ-follower.